creative process

 AMONG THE WONDERFUL Inspires Original Artwork

 A singular pleasure I’ve experienced since the publication of my book is one I did not expect: Seeing the art that my book inspires.
 Apart from the book jacket, I hadn’t even thought about this aspect of the book’s life out in the world.
 But on August 19, 2011, I walked into Swankety Swank boutique, which is filled with vintage and steampunk clothing, jewelry, furniture, and art, and the first thing I saw was a small, lovely depiction of a group of animals called The Happy Family.
 Maybe because I’ve experienced my fair share of synchronicities, my first thought was, “Wow, what a coincidence that someone made this painting and it is here, in the place where I’m about to give a reading.”
-It was only after I saw a second painting, of a bearded woman and a giantess (and titled “Among the Wonderful”) that I realized San Francisco artist Rebecca Schumacher had chosen to use my book as inspiration for her own work.

 I remain so grateful that an artist would feel moved to paint scenes from my book.
 It is extraordinary enough that the book has readers who invite my characters and the world of Barnum’s Museum into the intimate space of their own imaginations.
 That artists are making visual art out of it really blows my mind.